-To monitor home humidity levels, it’s important to keep in mind the ideal indoor relative humidity range of 40-60%.
+To monitor home humidity levels, it’s important to keep in mind the ideal indoor relative humidity range of 40–60%.
 This sweet spot allows for the right amount of moisture in the home to protect against structural damage.
-This level has also been determined to be the ideal range where disease and mold have the least possibility to grow and spread.
+It also makes it harder for infection, dust mites and mold spores to spread.

-Changing seasons often bring challenges for maintaining healthy humidity levels.
-Humidity levels in the winter means lower than normal levels.
-While in the summer, humidity tends to run high.
-This is of course also dependent on location and specific climate region.
+Changing seasons often makes maintaining healthy humidity levels a challenge.
+Humidity levels in the winter are lower than normal, while in the summer, humidity tends to run high.
+This is of course also dependent on location and your specific climate region.

-Though there are many temporary home remedies to combat both low and high humidity levels, consulting an HVAC or IAQ technician to install a central air monitor, whole-home humidifier, or whole-home dehumidifier is the best route to maintain safe levels year-round.
-These products help monitor home humidity levels.
+Though there are many temporary home remedies to combat both low and high humidity levels, whole-home in-duct solutions offer a better long-term plan.
+Consulting an HVAC technician to install a central air monitor, whole-home humidifier or whole-home dehumidifier is the best route to maintain indoor humidity levels year-round.
+After all, these products help monitor home humidity levels.

-The benefit of whole-home dehumidifiers and humidifiers is that they work with your home’s existing system and install directly to the HVAC system.
+The benefit of choosing a whole-home dehumidifier or humidifier is that they work with your home’s existing system.
 This means you’ll see humidity and air quality improvements with a low-maintenance and low-worry upgrade.
-Whole-home humidification systems have humidistats that are constantly monitoring home levels and able to regulate to the ideal range before you notice a problem.
+Whole-home humidity control systems have built-in humidistats that are constantly monitoring home levels and can automatically adjust to the ideal range before you notice a problem.

-Home humidity levels that are too high or too low are harmful to the health of you, your family and your space.
+Home humidity levels that are too high or too low harm your, your family’s and your home’s health.
 Not only can abnormal levels cause long-term health issues, but they also degrade the structural integrity of your house.